viictoo/OctAPI/README.md

 ### v0.4.1 - 2025-03-10
 - **Postman Export Grouping**: Routes are now grouped into subfolders based on their basepath instead of all being placed in the root folder, making API organization clearer.

-### v0.4.0 - 2025-03-05
-- **Enhanced FastAPI Processing**: Improved FastAPI route processing to handle router prefixes and include them in the basepath.
-- **Postman Export Command**: Added a command that exports API routes as an importable Postman JSON collection, including method, full path, and path parameters.
-- **Koa Route Extraction**: Fixed Koa route extraction by enhancing method detection and prefix handling to avoid mistaking database calls for routes.
-- **Copy Button Bug**: Fixed an issue where the copy button would disappear after being clicked.

 ---